Loraine Wyman: The Appalachian dulcimer

 At some point, probably on her fieldwork visit to Kentucky, Wyman bought an Appalachian dulcimer, which she demonstrated at the 1916 concert premiering the songs from the Kentucky fieldwork.
-This may have been the instrument that was depicted in the photograph of Wyman seen at right, which appeared in Vogue magazine on 1 May 1917.
+This may have been the instrument that was depicted in the photograph of Wyman seen at right, which appeared in Vogue on 1 May 1917.
 Wyman's dulcimer was the work of J. Edward Thomas (1850–1933), the leading builder of the time.

 According to Maud Karpeles, who did fieldwork in the Appalachians around the same time as Wyman, the Appalachian dulcimer was confined to Kentucky at the time and not widely distributed even there.
 It likewise seems not to have been an essential aspect of Wyman's own performances.
 Seeger notes that it is a low-volume instrument, more suited to home than public use.
 Wyman donated her dulcimer to the Bucks County Historical Society at some point before 1926.